 Kenji Haba is a guitarist who heralds a new direction for classical guitar through bringing new formats to the landscape, including the innovative guitar-cello ensemble and multidisciplinary performance.
 He is also an active solo performer of contemporary music, with over 20 pieces of music written for and premiered by him, including works featured in classical guitar magazines in Japan as well as the US.
 He is well known for his interpretation of Toru Takemitsu, his performances having been described as an “ideal match for Takemitsu’s music” by Fanfare (2010).

-For the season 2018-2019, Mr. Haba will compose and record music for a short children’s book/animation by George Held , which is commissioned by Filsinger & Co.
+For the season 2018-2019, Mr. Haba will compose and record music for a short children’s book/animation by George Held, which is commissioned by Filsinger & Co.
 LTD. He will also appear at Mixed Bag concert series presented by The Arts + More, Non-Profit Organization.
-Mr. Haba appear at Silvana and the Cornelia Street Café in 2019.
+Mr. Haba will appear at Silvana, the Cornelia Street Café, Quinnipiac University, and more.